jumbo-tech-campus/git-workshop/README.md

 Take a look at the Git log.
 It seems that these commits have the same message and similar contents (you can view git commit changes by using `git show` and `git show HEAD~`).
 Let's make one commit of these two commits.
 Use interactive rebasing to squash the `[BOYSCOUT] Make default route test more readable by extracting a const` commits into one commit.

 _Tip: you can also use `fixup` instead of `squash`.
 With `fixup` the commit message of the previous commit (e.g. the commit that is fixed up) will be used.
 The step where you choose a commit message from both commit messages will be skipped._

+### Exercise six: fixing up a previous commit because tests are failing
+At Jumbo we do not really like our main competitor.
+As an easter egg, we want to return a `403 Forbidden` status code if someone uses the name parameter `Appie`.
+We created the test and the code and we created a commit for it.

+However, if you run the tests (`npm test`), you will see that the tests fail!
+Apparently we did something wrong.
+Look at the code in the test and in the route and you will spot the bug.

+In exercise three we fixed the commit by using `edit`.
+This time we will use a different approach:
+- create a new commit which fixes the bug
+- start an interactive rebase
+- reorder the commit so that your new commit will be below the `[GIT-6] Add easter egg for Appie in default route` commit
+- change the action for the new commit to `fixup`
+- save the file and voila, your commit is fixed